pythonarcade/arcade/doc/programming_guide/sound.rst

 * Arcade uses pyglet's :py:class:`~pyglet.media.player.Player` to
   represent a specific playback of audio data

-Imagine you have two characters in a game which both play the same :py:class:`~arcade.Sound` when moving.
+Imagine you have two non-player characters in a game which both play the same :py:class:`~arcade.Sound` when moving.
 Since they are separate characters in the world, they have separate playbacks of that sound.

-This means each stores its own :py:class:`~pyglet.media.player.Player`.
+This means each stores its own :py:class:`~pyglet.media.player.Player` object to allow controlling its specific playback of the movement sound.

-The separate pyglet players allow controlling their playbacks of the movement sound separately.
 For example, one character may get close enough to the user's character to talk, attack, or perform some other action.
-You would use that character's specific pyglet :py:class:`~pyglet.media.player.Player` to stop the corresponding playback of the movement sound.
+When a character stops moving, you would use that character's specific pyglet :py:class:`~pyglet.media.player.Player` to stop the corresponding playback of the movement sound.

 This is crucial for games which hide parts of the world from view.
-An enemy with no way for the user to know it's there is the most common version of the unknown danger mentioned in :ref:`sound-why-important`.
+Enemies without a way for users to detect their presence is the most common version of the unknown danger mentioned in :ref:`sound-why-important`.

 See the following to learn more: